santiment/clickhouse-cluster/README.md

 It is a prototype of Clickhouse cluster deployment to test storing different tables on different hosts but with the ability to use them jointly.

 ## Cluster structure
+Cluster structure is defined in the file `include_from.xml`.
 1. `cluster_facing`/db `default`/table `metrics`
 1.1. `ch_aws_1`
 1.2. `ch_aws_2`